wp-plugins/si-contact-form/readme.txt

 = I upgraded from version 3.xx, to 4.xx and my forms and settings did not import =

-The should have imported.
+The forms should have imported.
 In some rare cases, they don't import.
 Sorry for any inconvenience.
 There is a solution on this help page:
 [I upgraded to 4.xx version and my forms did not import](http://www.fastsecurecontactform.com/forms-did-not-import)

 = What happens during upgrade from 3.xx, where are the settings stored? =